-In 2015, a group of students from the National University of Juridical Sciences, Kolkata entered a competition called Startup Weekend, organised by Google.
+In 2015, a group of students from the National University of Juridical Sciences (NUJS), Kolkata entered a competition called Startup Weekend, organised by Google.
 They designed an online mediation platform for consumer disputes, which came to be recognised as the competition’s most socially innovative platform.

 Since then, they have continued their endeavour to promote mediation as a dispute resolution mechanism through their platform, ODRways.
 The venture has also received strong support from the legal fraternity of India, with former Law Minister Salman Khurshid among the endorsees.